Figure of a Cat

 Most cat statues of this type served as containers for cat mummies.
 Because this statue is solid, it must have functioned differently, perhaps as a temple offering.
 A scarab, symbolizing the morning sun, was frequently placed between the ears of such cats, perhaps an artistic interpretation of the stripes on a cat’s fur.

-Wood (sycamore fig), gold leaf, gesso, bronze, copper, pigment, rock crystal, glass
+Wood (most likely sycamore fig - Ficus sycomorus L.), gold leaf, gesso, bronze, copper, pigment, rock crystal, glass

 305 B.C.E.-1st century C.E.